Report card: Bob Condotta grades the Seahawks’ loss to the Saints

 Receiver

 DK Metcalf was shadowed throughout by three-time Pro Bowler Marshon Lattimore.
 He got the better of Lattimore on the early 84-yarder.
-But Lattimore seemed to get the better of Metcalf much of the rest of the night as he had just one more catch for 12 yards the rest of the way.
+But Lattimore seemed to get the better of Metcalf much of the rest of the night as he had just one more catch for 12 yards.

-And Tyler Lockett couldn’t corral a deep pass down the left sideline under tight coverage late in the second quarter.
+And Tyler Lockett couldn’t corral a deep pass down the left sideline under tight coverage late in the second quarter as he was held to just 12 yards on two catches overall.
 It was a tough catch to make but the kind we’ve so often seen Lockett pull off.

 Grade: C